chris17453/ddb/README.md

 - wont break or affect anything that might use the file

-## what are the technical benifits to using ddb?
+## What are the technical benifits to using ddb?
 - it does not run as a service, nothing to maintain
 - it can run on any server with python 2.7>
 - low memory foot print. it reads data 1 line at a time